-Describe the procedures the program will implement to utilize the information gathered to guide education and the Individual Family Goal Plan, as applicable; Program communicates all screening results to parents.
+Include comments that validate the and state how often it will be implemented (at least twice within the fiscal year). • Describe the procedures the program will implement to utilize the information gathered to guide education and the Individual Family Goal Plan, as applicable; • Program communicates all screening results to parents.

-Includ de comments that validate the se core you have awarded this prop posal.
+, and the same and the property

 Special Notes:

 Strengths:

 Concerns: